 Intro to Webmapping

 Each of these methods of web mapping has its advantages and disadvantages which we will discuss.
 Moreover, while we emphasize that web mapping can be done entirely online without any coding necessary, we believe it important to have a basic understanding of how web maps work.
 To this end, we will break down the “anatomy” of a web map in a code editor in order to understand how the various components of a web map work together.
-By the end of the workshop, you will be equipped with the fundamental knowledge and skills to begin web mapping on your own.
+By the end of the workshop series, you will be equipped with the fundamental knowledge and skills to begin web mapping on your own.

 Before the Workshop